311Volt/rsww/architecture.md

 ## 2.6.
 Saga Orchestrator
   - orchestrates Sagas. more in [3.
 Saga descriptions](#3-saga-descriptions-1)

-## 2.7.
-RabbitMQ Instance
-  - serves as the message broker

 # 3. Saga descriptions

 ## 3.1.
 Booking an offer
-  0. [Agency] Create `OfferBooking` and init status to "waiting" (rollback: don't delete, set status to "error")
+  1. [Agency] Create `OfferBooking` and init status to "waiting" (rollback: don't delete, set status to "error")
-  1. [World] Try to book airplane seats
+  2. [World] Try to book airplane seats
-  2. [World] Try to book hotel rooms
+  3. [World] Try to book hotel rooms
-  3. [Tour Operator] Acknowledge offer sale
+  4. [Tour Operator] Acknowledge offer sale
-  4. [Agency] Update status to "booked" and wait 1 minute for payment confirmation
+  5. [Agency] Update status to "booked" and wait 1 minute for payment confirmation
-  5. [Agency] Update status to "done"
+  6. [Agency] Update status to "done"

 no more sagas are necessary imo